-This is an updated list of the Top 10 Tsundere Girls previously published on our site.
+This is an updated list of the Top 10 Tsundere Characters previously published on our site.
 As time goes on, more girls and winners appear!
 There are also other contenders that need to be considered.
 With that, please enjoy this updated list!
 You can read the original article at the bottom of this list.

-We have to admit right off the bat that tsundere girls are some of the most difficult ones with their often superficial arrogance and violent tempers.
+We have to admit right off the bat that tsundere characters are some of the most difficult ones with their often superficial arrogance and violent tempers.
 You never have to do more than glance in their direction to receive a beat down from these beauties.
 The queens of passive-aggressive (emphasis on the aggressive) who grace the world of anime have a multitude of fans.
 The popularity of these often twin-tailed tyrants has exploded much like their tempers, appearing in a multitude of titles each season.
 We’re happy to have them gracing our screens as the goddesses they are, gifting us with their presence.

 10. Yui Kotegawa from To Love-Ru

 - Aired: Apr.
 2008 - Sep.
 2008

 Yui is a beautiful girl with long black hair, dark brown eyes and a conservative outlook on life.
 We could easily say she is the second most beautiful girl in school compared to Lala, the heroine.
 Yui makes conservative look sexy.
 She is the head of the disciplinary committee and views almost anything that violates her almost Victorian views as “shameless.”